-When I first started talking to the mom of this incredible family of 5 about their session she mentioned she wanted to shoot in their backyard.
-I love the chance to shoot at a client’s house whenever possible, it really brings a huge personal touch to a session so, naturally, I was excited.
+The mom of this incredible family of 5 mentioned she wanted to shoot in their backyard.
+I love the chance to shoot at a client’s house whenever possible, because it really brings a huge personal touch to a session, so, naturally, I was excited.

 Then, I showed up at their house for their pre-session consultation and mom showed me around.
-I’d be lying if I said my heart didn’t get caught in my throat just a little bit because it was immediately apparent why we needed to shoot there.
+I’d be lying if I said my heart didn’t get caught in my throat a little bit, because it was immediately apparent why we needed to shoot there.

 The previous owner of the house had purchased an extra plot of land in the back of the house to prevent further development behind the house.
-As a result there was a small spot at the end of their drive where a swing set was placed.
-(This included a rope swing that was hung from a tree branch that was about two and half stories off the ground!
+As a result, there was a small spot at the end of their drive where a swing set was placed.
+This included a rope swing hung from a tree branch about two and half stories off the ground!

 That little vision I had of Neverland was completely spot on.
 In between turns on the swing and the zip line the kids climbed trees and showed me their secret paths and hide outs amongst the trees.
-Then we marched down the beach where we collected shells and watched the sunset.
+Then, we marched down the beach where we collected shells and watched the sunset.

 Even though this style of photography is all about being unposed and capturing life as it unfolds, we all like to come a little prepared.
-We are still serving clients and we like to make sure we have at least a bit of a plan to ensure we deliver a stunning gallery.
+We’re still serving clients and we like to make sure we have at least a bit of a plan to ensure we deliver a stunning gallery.
 But every now and then we can, and we should, just let go and let the kids run the show.

-The Specs: The included images were shot on a Nikon D700 using available light with the Nikon 50mm 1.4 and Sigma 35mm 1.4.
+The included images were shot on a Nikon D700 using available light with the Nikon 50mm 1.4 and Sigma 35mm 1.4.